jonathanwiesel/sfdc-deploy-checker/README.md

 ```
 ---

-1. Part of the deployment pipeline, via common CI deployment techniques (Ant, SFDX, etc)
+1. Part of the deployment pipeline, via common CI deployment techniques such as the Salesforce CLI.
-2. Fire & Forget, no waiting, will monitor that deployment in AWS
+2. Fire & Forget, no waiting for the deployment to finish, we'll monitor that deployment in AWS.
-3. Using core CI's [AWS SDK](https://medium.com/hackernoon/monitoring-ci-cd-pipelines-with-amazon-eventbridge-32177e2f2c3e) and [credential actions](https://github.com/aws-actions/configure-aws-credentials) passing the following info in the message:
+3. Using [AWS CLI](https://docs.aws.amazon.com/cli/latest/reference/events/put-events.html) and [credential actions](https://github.com/aws-actions/configure-aws-credentials) we'll publish an event to EventBridge passing the following info in the message:

 ```json
 {